-Certificate programs are available for those interested in entering into the animal control profession and for currently practicing animal control professionals.
+Animal control officer certificate programs are available for those interested in entering the profession and for currently practicing animal control professionals.
 Accelerated certificate programs may take 1-2 weeks to complete.
 Students are typically required to be 18 years old before enrolling in an animal control certificate program.
 Professional credentials for graduates may be obtained through the National Animal Control Association.
 Firearms certification and a physical examination may be necessary.

 Training consists of intensive courses covering topics such as animal behavior, euthanasia, constitutional law and crime scene documentation.
 Coursework includes studying animal diseases, capture techniques and crisis intervention.
 Other courses could include:

 - Blood sports